sigstore/timestamp-authority/README.md

 }
 ```

-The artifact hash must be represented as a base64 encoded string.
+The artifact hash must be represented as a base64-encoded string.

 ## Production deployment